zoriya/blog/content/blogs/abyss/index.md

+---
+title: "My keyboard journey"
+description: ""
+date: 2024-04-11
+draft: true
+tags: ["keyboard", "tools"]
+---

 # My Keyboard Journey

 At first, I only wanted to buy a new keyboard because my old one was way past it's time.
 I started to search for a nice keyboard and as I searched, I slowly fell into the rabbit hole that is mechanical keyboard.
-After a while, I found split keyboards like those bellow.
+After a while, I found split keyboards like the ones bellow.

 ![image]

-At first, I couldn't do anything but laugh at the idea of someone using something this weird thing as a keyboard.
+At first, I couldn't do anything but laugh at the idea of someone using this weird thing as a keyboard.
 I continued my quest of the right keyboard™ but could not unsee those weird keyboards.
-I was intrigued and wanted to know why someone thought that this would make a good keyboard and how people were using it.
+I was intrigued.
+I wanted to know why someone thought that this would make a good keyboard. and how people were using it.
 After pondering about it, I decided to buy a Moonlander to try it for myself.

 ![moonlander]